tonimota/node_api/README.md

 ## Utils

 Basic applications for consumption only of a static route.
-The port can be changed in app.js
+The port can be changed in config defaults.